Never Miss a Chance to Do the Most Good

 Aquatics at the Kroc

-Unless otherwise noted, youth level lessons & adult level lessons last 30 minutes.
+Unless otherwise noted, youth level lessons and adult level lessons last 30 minutes.
 Classes are held with a minimum of 3 and a maximum of 6 participants.
 There will be no refunds after completion of week 1.
 There are no makeups for missed classes unless cancelled by the Kroc Center.
-Participants cannot change from a weekday class to a weekend class, but you may enroll in both and get two classes per week with each class being a separate charge.
-To register, visit our Member Services Department at our Welcome Desk.
+Participants cannot change from a weekday class to a weekend class, but may enroll in both and get two classes per week with each class being a separate charge.
+To register, visit our Welcome Desk or through our online portal.

 Pool Temperatures